FrancescoRec/DataExtractorFromKaggleToS3/README.md

 * Create a Kaggle Token and use your credentials
 * Name the S3 bucket and a S3 directory
 * Use AWS CLI for the credentials
+* Every time it's been raised an error it will save a checkpoint (don't worry I got you)
+* It will start from the checkpoint at uploading
 * enjoyy